-2.2.Non-scheduled / Irregular Operations
+6. Non-scheduled / Irregular Operations

-In addition to assisting with various aspects of forward scheduling, BFMs can also be applied to evaluate fatigue risks associated with unplanned changes to operating requirements and/or original crew rosters.
+In addition to assisting with various aspects of forward scheduling, BMMs can also be applied to evaluate fatigue risks associated with unplanned changes to operating requirements and/or original crew schedules.

-2.3.Work / Rest Cycles in Augmented Crew
+7. Work / Rest Cycles in Augmented Crew

-BFMs may be used to determine the optimal work / rest cycles for augmented flight crew operations, where the scheduled flight duty period can be extended through the deployment of additional crew members, allowing all crew the opportunity to obtain scheduled in-flight rest.
+BMMs may be used to determine the optimal work / rest cycles for augmented flight crew operations, where the scheduled flight duty period can be extended through the deployment of additional crew members, allowing all crew the opportunity to obtain scheduled in-flight rest.

-2.4.Light Exposure and Napping Countermeasures
+8. Light Exposure and Napping Countermeasures

-Another potential application of BFMs is to evaluate the opportunity for countermeasures such as light exposure2, at-home sleep timing or napping to reduce the effects of fatigue.
-Exploratory scenarios may be evaluated through BFMs to test the potential impact of various countermeasures on fatigue risk and provide guidance on which countermeasures to implement, and when to use them.
+Another potential application of BMMs is to evaluate the opportunity for countermeasures such as light exposure, at-home sleep timing or napping to reduce the effects of fatigue.
+Exploratory scenarios may be evaluated through BMMs to test the potential impact of various countermeasures on fatigue risk and provide guidance on which countermeasures to implement, and when to use them.

-Decisions regarding the appropriateness of various countermeasures must take into account their operational objectives.
-For instance, in applications requiring a high level performance at certain critical times, countermeasures will be aimed at maximising performance at those times, whereas applications designed to reduce fatigue risk through napping may be aimed at optimising the timing of napping opportunities.
+Decisions regarding the appropriateness of various countermeasures must consider their operational objectives.
+For instance, in applications requiring a high-level performance at certain critical times, countermeasures will be aimed at maximising performance at those times, whereas applications designed to reduce fatigue risk through napping may be aimed at optimising the timing of napping opportunities.
 The intended operational objectives of fatigue countermeasures may therefore vary depending on the type of schedule involved.